-After a bunch of troubleshooting, and finding no answers online, so I just said fuck it, maybe it’s my glorious 4K TV that is causing this shit storm.
-So I removed the HTPC from my cabinet and brought it over to where my desktop is setup.
+After a bunch of troubleshooting, and finding no answers online, so I just said “too hell with it”, maybe it’s my glorious 4K TV that is causing the problem.
+So I removed the HTPC from my cabinet and brought it over to where my desktop is set up.
 Plugged it into my standard 1080P monitor via DVI, and voilà.
 ItwWorks perfectly on the first boot.
-I couldn’t even see the fucking BIOS splash screen before, but now everything is perfect.
-After spending days of bashing my head against the wall, apparently there was nothing wrong with my BIOS, or my PC components whatsoever.
+I couldn’t even see the BIOS splash screen before, but now everything is perfect.
+After spending days of bashing my head against the wall, apparently, there was nothing wrong with my BIOS, or my PC components whatsoever.
 Relieved, but disappointed, I finally got to tweak my BIOS settings.
 At least I didn’t have a faulty PC.

 UPDATE 5/6/2015 For whatever reason, this problem has suddenly disappeared.
 I assume that either a Windows update, hardware update, or motherboard update finally fixed the issue.
 But I wouldn’t be surprised if you still experience the above issues during setup, but it’s a relief to know that the problem is finally resolved.
 Oh well. ¯\_(ツ)_/¯